 - Bring an additional helper for every 5 tents you borrow over 4 tents.
 (Ex: 0-4 tents- just the leader.
 5-9 tents- 1 additional helper, 2 people total.
 10-14 tents= 2 additional helpers, 3 people total.)

-- For trips of five days or more, sleeping bags should be washed and fully dry before return.
+- For trips of seven days or more, sleeping bags should be washed and fully dry before return.

 - Stuff in sacks, not rolled (Stuff bottom first)